 The patient is either positioned in a free field environment where the signal(s) are presented via a loudspeaker, or alternatively the signal(s) may be presented via headphones.
 The subject is asked to repeat the word that they hear so that the professional completing the test can identify the speech recognition threshold (SRT), the speech detection threshold (SDT) or the word recognition score (WR).

-Amplivox supply a range of diagnostic audiometers which provide air and bone conduction, masking, and also allow for speech audiometry testing, regardless of language.
+Amplivox supplies a range of innovative and user-friendly diagnostic audiometers to perform a wide range of hearing loss tests, such as air and bone conduction, masking, and speech audiometry testing, regardless of language.
 Files can be presented via live speech, or via headphones with the use of a CD or MP3.